jacopozuccala/Analisi-delle-Stazioni-CitiBike-per-l-Ottimizzazione-Operativa/README.md

 3) A database was created using PostgreSQL, and the data was imported into it.
 The file was named "Creazione_database.sql".

 4) Using SQL queries, two tables were generated showing: the 20 most and least used stations, respectively; this was done after cleaning trips that were recorded as zero seconds.
-The data was then further processed in Visual Studio using Python and additional SQL within PostgreSQL.
+The data was then further processed in Visual Studio using Python and additional query SQL within PostgreSQL.
 Some of the files uploaded include:

 Pulizia_dati.sql